cybercongress/cyber/computing-the-knowledge/computing-the-knowledge.md

 The following, imaginable list of apps consolidates the above-mentioned categories:

 Web3 browsers.
-In reality, browser and search are inseparable.
 It is hard to imagine the emergence of a full-blown web3 browser which is based on web2 search.
 Currently, there are several efforts for developing browsers around blockchains and distributed tech.
 All of them suffer from trying to embed web2 into web3.
 Our approach is a bit different.
-We consider web2 as an unsafe subset of web3.
-We have developed an experimental web3 browser, Cyb, showcasing the approach to answering queries better and delivering content faster.
+We consider web2 as an unsafe subset of web3 and invite everyone join our effort.

-"DeMa" or Decentralized Marketing.
+DeMa or Decentralized Marketing.
 DeFi is built around a simple idea that you can use a collateral for something that will be settled based on a provided price feed.
 Here comes the systematic problem of DeFi: price oracles.
 DeMa is based on the same idea of using collateral, but the input for settlement can be information regarding the content identifier itself.
 The most simple case is when you create a simple binary prediction market on rank relevance at some point in the future.
 I.e. whether the rank of the [Bitcoin whitepaper](QmRA3NWM82ZGynMbYzAgYTSXCVM14Wx1RZ8fKP42G6gjgj) will grow or not.
 Meta-information on content identifiers is the perfect onchain oracle for settlement.
 An app that allows betting on link relevance can become a unique source of truth for the direction of terms in the knowledge graph, as well as motivate agents to submit more links.

 Search actions.
-The proposed design enables native support for blockchain (and tangle-alike) assets related activity.
+The proposed design enables native support for blockchain and tangle-alike assets related activity.
 It is trivial to design applications which are (1) owned by the creators, (2) appear correctly in the search results, and (3) allow a transactable action, with (4) provable attribution of a conversion for a search query.

 Conversion attribution.
 Provable conversion attribution from the search request to transaction is the holy grail of conventional digital marketing.
 Linkchains help to solve this problem easily, thus creating a whole new world of marketing applications that were once impossible.
 E.g. it can deploy a sophisticated onchain referral program which will only pay for those who lead to conversions.

 Soft2.
 Its a new paradigm of computing where the execution path is not defined by the programmer, but by the knowledge graph itself.
 Cyber is a first working implementation of soft2 using consensus computer.
 Since the field has not yet emerged it's hard to imagine how this opportunity can be used by engineers.
 Cyber can become the leading soft2 playground for the next generation of programmers.

 Social networks.
 Social networks are not that mysterious.
 In any social network content is the king.
 Hence, provable ranking is the basic building block of any social network.
 All types of social networks can be easily built on top of a knowledge graph.
 Cyber can also create social networks based on relevance between users, which no current network is able to achieve.

 Programmable semantics.
-Currently, the most popular keywords in the gigantic semantic core of [Google](https://google.com) are keywords of apps such as: [youtube](https://youtube.com), [facebook](https://facebook.com), [github](https://github.com), etc. However, the developers of those successful apps have very limited ability to explain to [google](https://google.com) how to structure search results in a better manner.
+Currently, the most popular keywords in the gigantic semantic core of [Google](https://google.com) are keywords of apps such as: [youtube](https://youtube.com), [facebook](https://facebook.com), [github](https://github.com), etc. However, developers of those successful apps have very limited ability to explain to [google](https://google.com) how to structure search results in a better manner.
 The Cyber approach gives this power back to developers.
 Developers are now able to target specific semantics cores and index their apps as they wish.

 Off-line search.
 IPFS makes it possible to easily retrieve a document from an environment without a global internet connection. [go-cyber](https://github.com/cybercongress/go-cyber) itself can be distributed by using IPFS.
 This creates the possibility for ubiquitous, off-line search!

 Command tools.
 Command-line tools can rely on relevant and structured answers from a search engine.
 Practically speaking, it's possible to implement a CLI tool which is start automatically mine using available resources with understanding of market conditions and involved software using.
 Search tools, from within CLI will inevitably create a highly competitive market of a dedicated semantic core for robots.

 Autonomous robots.
-Blockchain technology enables the creation of devices that can manage digital assets on their own.
+Blockchain technology enables the creation of devices that can manage tokens on their own.

 ```
 If robots can store secrets and construct transactions at will - they can do everything humans can do.